AndersonBillss/startup/notes.md

 ## React Part 2 Notes

 I had a lot of fun with this part.
 State is a difficult concept but I feel like I have mastered it.
 In addition to useState and useEffect, I used React's Context API to share important state between my pages.
 I mocked all of the services which required me to think about how I want these services to work.
 Although working with React was difficult, I can't wait to get started on the server!

+## Service Notes

+It's super cool to have a service connecting players.
+I feel like I really improved my skills in designing APIs.
+The hardest part about creating the API was verification.
+I have never used cookies for verification; I usually just use localstorage.
+But I actually found this method very simple once I figured it out.
+Now that my server is hosted, I can finally test it out with other people!